Vintage Singer Featherweight Tips and Tricks

 Two resources that have been really helpful for me is Featherweight 221: The Perfect Portable And It's Stitches Across History by Nancy Johnson-Srebro, and The Featherweight 221 and I by David McCallum.
 Nancy's book is all about the history of the featherweight, the different models and accessories.
 There is part of the original manual in it as well, but in general it is more of a commentary on featherweights rather than a how-to manual.
 It was really interesting, I read through most of it in one sitting!

 David McCallum's book is a true how-to guide.
 It is a comprehensive guide to care and also repair.
 I turn to this book every time I need to oil my machine.
 It has very clear, easy to read diagrams for where to oil and how often each spot should be oiled.
 Only the front of each page is printed, so you can use the backs of the pages to take notes.
-I keep track of each time I oil the machine to make sure I don't oil it too often or not enough.
+I keep track of each time I oil my machine to make sure I don't oil it too often or not enough.

 I highly recommend both books, but if you only buy one, buy The Featherweight 221 and I by David McCallum.